-~GSP 1004 Physical Science & Lab 4 credits (3 lec., 1 lab)
+~GSP 1004 Physical Science & Lab

-Prerequisite: MATH 0033 Intermediate Algebra, ACT mathematics score of 19 or above, or Accuplacer Elementary Algebra score of 80 or above.
+Prerequisite: MATH 0043 Foundations of College Algebra, ACT mathematics score of 19 or above, or Accuplacer Elementary Algebra score of 80 or above.

 The relationship of man to his physical world.
 Content of the course is centered on the development of our modern concepts about matter and energy and how this development is related to the social order of which man is a part.
 This course does not satisfy science certification for secondary school teachers.
 It is not accepted as a course requirement for any natural science field.